 1. Better Machine Stability

-This makes the machine more stable when climbing slopes, digging on uneven surfaces, or traveling long distances.
+A properly aligned idler reduces sideways movement of the track, improves steering control, and reduces vibration — making the machine more stable when climbing slopes, digging on uneven surfaces, or travelling long distances.

 2. Longer Undercarriage Life